vnegrisolo/map_bot/README.md

   @impl MapBot
   def new(YourApp.Car), do: %YourApp.Car{model: "SUV", color: :black}
-  def new(:greenish), do: %{color: :green}
   def new(:tomato), do: %{name: "Tomato", color: :red}
   def new(:with_code_and_ref), do: %{code: &"CODE-#{&1}", reference: &"REF-#{&1}"}
 end
 ```

-This module `use MapBot` to define the function `YourApp.Factory.build/3`.
-This function is a simple delegation to `MapBot.build/4`.
+This module `use MapBot` to define the function `YourApp.Factory.build/2`.
+This function is a simple delegation to `MapBot.build/3`.
 It also requires you to define your own factory definitions by implementing the `new/1` function.

 ## Examples: